ag-sc/compost/README.md

 ## Setup

 We suggest using Python 3.11 to run this artifact, older versions have not been tested.
-The following instructions should work for most mayor Linux distributions.
+The following instructions should work for most major Linux distributions.

 Start by setting up a virtual environment and installing the required packages.
 For this, run the following at the top level of a cloned version of this repository: